Omar-HA-Issa/inscribe-app/README.md

 > Discover what your documents hide beneath the surface

-DocuMind is a RAG (Retrieval-Augmented Generation) powered document analysis platform that helps you upload, analyze, and chat with your documents using AI.
+DocuMind is a RAG (Retrieval-Augmented Generation) powered document analysis platform that helps you uploadRoutes, analyze, and chat with your documents using AI.
 Extract insights, detect patterns, and uncover hidden information across your document collection.

 ---